-Located in an attractive valley surrounded by conifer-covered hills, this park features a campground and a lake created by a small dam across the Eel River.
-Overlooking the lake is the elegant Benbow Inn, built in the 1920s.
+Located in an attractive valley surrounded by conifer-covered hills, this park features a campground next to what used to be a small lake created by a dam across the Eel River.
+Overlooking the former lake is the elegant Benbow Inn, built in the 1920s.
 Sadly a four-lane highway now cuts right through the middle of the campground and past the inn’s otherwise splendid terrace.
-What’s more, to protect the salmon the lake is now drained for most of the year, leaving a less-than-scenic gravel lakebed.
-If the river's flow is low enough and no salmon are present, the lake is filled from June 15 to September 15.
-However, to save on maintenance costs the state is now considering removing the dam altogether.
+What’s more, to save on maintenance and seismic retrofitting costs and to protect the salmon, the dam was removed in 2017, leaving a less-than-scenic gravel lakebed.
+At the same time the park’s name, which used to be “Benbow Lake State Recreation Area”, was changed to just “Benbow State Recreation Area”.

-© 2010 David Baselt
+© 2010, 2017, 2019 David Baselt